sagarjain0456/invoice-pdf-generator/README.md

 # Setup Instructions for Windows OS users:
 ## Backend (FastAPI)

+1. Install Python (if not already installed)
+Download the latest Python installer from https://www.python.org/downloads/ During installation, make sure to check "Add Python to PATH"

-1. Open a terminal and navigate to the backend folder: cd backend
+2. Open a terminal and navigate to the backend folder: cd backend

-2. Create a Python virtual environment: python -m venv venv
+3. Create a Python virtual environment: python -m venv venv

-3. Activate the virtual environment: venv\Scripts\activate
+4. Activate the virtual environment: venv\Scripts\activate

-4. Install the required dependencies: pip install -r requirements.txt
+5. Install the required dependencies: pip install -r requirements.txt

-5. Start the FastAPI server:
+6. Start the FastAPI server:
 uvicorn main:app --reload

 The backend will now run at: http://127.0.0.1:8000